hazelcast/hazelcast-jet/site/website/blog/2020-08-11-gc-tuning-for-jet.md

 garbage collector creates its own thread pool to run the cleanup in the background.
-So if we would shrink Jet's thread pool so that its size plus the size of the GC thread pool doesn't exceed the number of CPU cores, the GC could have a slice of the CPU all for itself and wouldn't interfere with Jet's latency.
+So if we would shrink Jet's thread pool so that its size plus the size of the GC thread pool doesn't exceed the number of CPU cores, we may hope the GC would have a slice of the CPU all for itself and wouldn't interfere with Jet's latency.
 In most low-latency use cases, the application doesn't need 100% CPU, but it needs its share of the CPU 100% of the time.

 Our hopes materialized in the benchmark: this trick had a drammatic impact on the latency with all three garbage collectors we tested